-Use the certificate option to specify a certificate to use to sign files.
-To specify a certificate, use one of the sub-options described in the following table.
+Use the certificate option to specify a certificate or OpenPGP key to use to sign files.
+To specify a certificate or key, use one of the sub-options described in the following table.

 Note: The certificate, hash, and sign options described below and the ability to use certificates to attach digital signatures are available only with SecureZIP.